kevinpollet/maven-github-plugin/Readme.md

 			<exclude>*.zip</exclude> --> use default Maven filter expressions
 		</excludes>
 	</configuration>

+_By default this goal is bounded to the deploy phase_

 * Specify artifacts to upload

-_By default this goal is not bounded to a lifecycle phase_

    	<configuration>
    		<login>YOUR_GITHUB_LOGIN</login>
    		<token>YOUR_GITHUB_TOKEN</token>